 A loss of fat can also develop below the eyes, which can occur at the same time as prominent fat pockets.
 Some of the excess fat can be repositioned to fill in the hollows underneath the eyes at the same time as a lower eyelid blepharoplasty.
 This repositioning of fat to fill the hollowing beneath the eyes is known as fat repositioning.
 The lower lid blepharoplasty surgery will reduce the visible fat pockets that you have.
 But if you also have hollowing along your lower lids, midface and cheek area, then volume may also need to be restored.
 If your hollowing is minimal, some of your excess fat can be repositioned to improve the hollowing.
 In cases of moderate volume loss, you may need to have fat grafting as well at the same time of your blepharoplasty surgery or injectable fillers which are done at a later date in the office.

 It is very common for patients to wish to have a full facial rejuvenation procedure including a blepharoplasty and a facelift surgery in order to achieve total facial rejuvenation.
 In combination with eyelid surgery, a facelift is a powerful tool that can restore the natural youthful contours of the face and reduce signs of aging, including wrinkling and sagging.
 We routinely perform combination facial plastic and oculoplastic surgeries by well-recognized experts in the fields of facelifts and eyelid surgeries to help achieve your desires in facial rejuvenation.
 We can offer you the opportunity to meet with Dr. Christopher Zoumalan"s colleague and brother, Dr. Richard Zoumalan, who is a board-certified facial plastic surgeon.
-Dr. Richard Zoumalan is highly regarded as an authority in the deep plane facelift, along with other procedures such as a rhinoplasty.
+Dr. Richard Zoumalan specializes in the deep plane facelift procedure, along with other procedures such as a rhinoplasty.
 A facelift is a great means for reducing the facial signs of aging and affording you the youthful face you desire.

 A brow lift can surgically correct sagging skin, hooding of the upper eyelids and forehead wrinkles.
 A brow lift can be performed at the same as an upper eyelid or lower eyelid blepharoplasty.
 Dr. Zoumalan performs various types of naturally appearing brow lifts and each case is customized specifically to each customer.
 By customizing our approach Dr. Zoumalan ensures that the best method to achieve your desired face is utilized.
 Performing a quad blepharoplasty or an upper and lower blepharoplasty, in combination with a brow lift can improve the appearance of a droop in your brows.
 Executing a brow lift in combination with a quad blepharoplasty can help patients achieve more of a natural looking result, rather than just undergoing a quad blepharoplasty alone.
 When a brow lift is done at the same time and in conjunction with a blepharoplasty, it enables the ability to remove less upper eyelid skin since the brow is being repositioned higher and allows for a more youthful looking shape to your eyebrows.
 Being able to perform over four types of brow lift procedures allows Dr. Zoumalan to determine which brow lift procedure will be most beneficial for you.
 Based on your examination findings, and personal preferences Dr. Zoumalan will be able to recommend which procedure will give you maximum results.